Mount Hiei – The holy mountain in Kyoto

 The “gyoja” dresses in pure white kimono and carries with him a sheathed knife.
 According to the Tendai Buddhist tradition, if he does not complete his prescribed marathon – the walks, runs and tasks, he must take his own life.
 In addition, he also carries a small bag which consists of his secret holy book which will guide him on his journey and the 250 prayer-stops he must make.
 Some will be to honour monks of the past who died by suicide because they failed on their challenge.
 The bag will also hold some candles, matches, a small bag of food offerings to the deities, and a rosary.
 The “gyoja” will use handmade straw sandals on his bare feet and carry a straw raincoat and paper lantern.

-To complete this challenge is truly a test of endurance, perseverance and both physical and mental strengths.
+As you can imagine, to complete this challenge is truly a test of endurance, perseverance and of both physical and mental strengths.
 It is no surprise that only 46 monks have completed this one-thousand-day challenge since 1885.

 Find out more on Marathon Monks